 A new Way of Establishing a Fit

-A new way of establishing the fit between company and candidate is to identify the challenges and needs of a company as it emerges and, then, to see how a candidate is naturally inclined or orientated to support this.
+A new way of establishing the fit between company and candidate is to identify the challenges and needs of a company as it emerges and, then, to see how a candidate is naturally inclined, orientated, or intrinsically motivated to support this.
 Metaphorically speaking again, a bee is not always what a flower needs when it develops.
 Initially, its growth hinges on seed, on pip potential, so to speak.
 Secondly, when the buds grow, it needs the protection of a ladybug so its early growth is not killed off by lice.
 Only when it blossoms, a flower needs bees to pollinate it so it can spread through offspring.
 Then, in the end, fungi are needed to putrefy the flower and turn it into fresh soil, from which pip potential might trigger another cycle of flower growth.
-This is alright and dandy but on exactly what grounds does one compare company and candidates? you may ask.
+This is alright and dandy but on exactly what grounds does one compare company and candidates in practice? you may ask.

-The approach that makes this possible is inspired by the natural sciences, particularly the laws of thermodynamics, which are at the heart of self-assembly or self-organization.
+The approach that makes this possible is inspired by the natural sciences, particularly the laws of thermodynamics, which are at the heart of self-assembly or self-organization — two scientific terms that are used to describe the spontaneous emergence of organizations.
 The leitmotif of this approach is that companies, like other phenomena of reality, are shaped by repeated patterns of behavior, that is, in the case of companies, those of people in different roles.
 These patterns or, as I came to call them, “choreographies” bring about all that we associate with a company and its success, anything from organization charts and processes to products, revenues, and profits.
 However much we might like to, repeated patterns of behavior cannot just be switched on.
 They grow over time enticed by a vibrant crucible of external and internal company conditions, I mean, the evolving market and organizational conditions.
 The latter, by the way, include such matters as goals, strategies, tactics, rewards, and corporate culture.
 Inside the crucible of company conditions, the least-resistant patterns of behavior typically survive, that is, patterns that follow the least-action paths in view of the local conditions — a thermodynamic principle.
 This is not different from other realities that, visible to us, are shaped by some form of organization.
-The V-formation of a flock of migrating geese, for example, is also shaped by least-resistant patterns of behavior.
-As geese jockey to fly in the slipstream of a peer in front, they get onto their path of least action.
-In much the same way, companies are shaped by employees that work in the slipstream of leaders and peers.
+The V-formation of a flock of migrating geese, for example, is also shaped by repeated patterns of (flapping) behavior on least-action paths.
+As geese jockey to fly in the slipstream of a peer in front, they effectively try get onto their path of least action.
+In much the same way, companies are shaped by employees that try to work in (or get into) the slipstream of leaders and peers.

-When the external conditions evolve so will the least-resistant patterns of behavior that shape a company.
-As you can imagine, these patterns will, in turn, shape the internal conditions.
+When the external conditions evolve so will the patterns of behavior and their least-action paths that shape a company.
+As you can imagine, these patterns and paths will, in turn, shape the internal conditions.
 So, whereas the emergence of a company can be explained by the growth rate of least-resistant patterns of behavior, its needs during a certain stage can actually be measured through the growth conditions that they produce.
 These conditions unfold in 4 stages, not unlike those of a flower, and hint at the need for a pip, ladybug, bee, or fungus, as it were.
 In all, to measure the fit between company and candidate, two assessments are needed: one that signifies the growth stage of the company and one that shows the stage-orientation of a candidate.
 The GEN rating defines the Growth Environment of a company.
-It is a number that identifies a stage with its particular internal growth conditions.
-The Growth-Environment Orientation of a candidate, that is, his or her GEO rating, is the number of the stage that resonates most with the candidate’s thinking and acting, especially when push comes to shove.
+It is a number, from 1 to 4, that identifies the stage with the company’s particular internal growth conditions and needs.
+The Growth-Environment Orientation of a candidate, his or her GEO rating, is the number of the stage that resonates most with the candidate’s thinking and acting, especially when push comes to shove — effectively a growth-environment ‘comfort zone’.
 A candidate ideally fits a company when his or her GEO rating matches the company’s GEN rating.